 EdPolicyWorks is a joint collaboration between the Curry School of Education and the Frank Batten School of Leadership and Public Policy.
 EdPolicyWorks brings together researchers from across the University of Virginia and the State to focus on important questions of educational policy and implications for the workforce.

-Benjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabDaphna Bassok Associate Professor, Associate Director, EdPolicyWorksLuke C. Miller Research Associate ProfessorVivian Wong Associate ProfessorJames H. Wyckoff Professor, Director, EdPolicyWorks
+Benjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabDaphna Bassok Batten Bicentennial Associate Professor of Early Childhood Education, Associate Director, EdPolicyWorksLuke C. Miller Research Associate ProfessorVivian Wong Associate ProfessorJames H. Wyckoff Professor, Director, EdPolicyWorks